Category: Amazon

 Check out their site for more details about their transparent pricing and delivery practices.
 And their support page answers even more questions and allows for you to call them and even talk to a pharmacist.

-Amazon offers its Prime membership program to anyone for $12.99/mo or $119/yr.
+Amazon offers its standard Prime membership plan for $14.99/mo or $139/yr.
 Besides offering free shipping on most purchases, it also includes video streaming, free music and more — you can explore all the benefits at this page.
+But did you know there are other Amazon Prime Plans?

-But you should also know that Amazon offers a couple of exceptions to that price-point.
-If you’re a student, consider Amazon Prime Student for half the cost.
+If you’re a college student, consider Amazon Prime Student for $7.49/mo or $69/yr.
 The benefits are pared down, but still considerable.
+Amazon will verify your enrollment before allowing you to purchase this!

-The regular Amazon Prime is also available at half-price if you have an EBT card or Medicaid card.
-Check out this page to see if you qualify.
+Amazon Prime is also available for $6.99/mo if you have an EBT card or Medicaid card.
+They call this offering Prime Access; check out this page to see if you qualify.
+Prime Access offers the same exact benefits as a standard Prime membership.

 Theme by Anders NorenUp ↑